glf30/3d-routing/assignment/README.md

 ### Step 1: Set Up A New React Project

-- Open the terminal to the `exercise` directory--the simplest way to do so is to right-click on the `exercise` folder in VS Code and select "Open in Integrated Terminal".

-- In the terminal, type `npm create vite .` and hit enter/return.
-The `.` is important--this will create a new Vite project in the current directory.

-- It will warn you that there are files here currently.
-Use the arrow keys and Enter/Return to select "Ignore files and continue".
-This allows us to keep our readme and any data/assets files we have in our new project folder.

-- Choose React and then JavaScript from the following menus, using arrow keys and Enter/Return.

-- Install dependencies by entering `npm install` in the terminal.
+- Create a new React app with `npm create vite@latest`

 - Install React Router.
-In your terminal, type `npm i react-router-dom@6.29.0`.
+In your terminal, type `npm i react-router-dom`.
 This will install the package into our project.

-- Handle a Vite/React-Router conflict by running `npm dedupe`.
-This will remove the conflicting package and allow React Router to work properly.

 - Run the app by typing `npm run dev` in the terminal.
 This will provide a clickable link to open the app in your default browser, or you can navigate to the localhost URL in your browser.